mrpedrobraga/mrpedrobraga.github.io/blog/article-01.md

 ## Considerations
 As of the moment, UI Composer is still experimental.
 Graphics development is hard!

-I have much to research about myriad topics: order-independent transparency, deferred anti-aliasing, multi-threading, hot-reloading, texture allocation, repainting, embedded systems, over-the-network reactivity and so much more.
+There's a lot of research ahead about myriad topics: order-independent transparency, deferred anti-aliasing, multi-threading, hot-reloading, texture allocation, repainting, embedded systems, over-the-network reactivity and so much more.

 I have so much to talk about!